umrlastig/tracklib/doc/source/index.rst

 Furthermore, adding analytical features on a observation or on all observation of a trajectory (function of coordinates or timestamp) is, in general, a complex and a boring task.
-So, to make it easier, *Tracklib* module offers a multitude of operators and functions to simplify the creation of analytical features on a GPS traces.
+So, to make it easier, *Tracklib* module offers a multitude of operators and functions to simplify the creation of analytical features on a GPS tracks.

 Among tracklib main functionalities
 *************************************

 * Structured data to store GPS data
-* Load GPS data from files (GPS, CSV) or from databse
+* Load GPS data from files (GPX, CSV)
 * Operation classes for manipulating track
 * Propose generic method to simplify a track.
 For example (Douglas Peucker, Visvalingram algorithms or kernel Filter (Gaussian, Uniform, Dirac, etc.)).